holoviz/holoviz/doc/heps/hep2.md

 3. When the deprecation is fully implemented, maintainers:

 - [ ] **Must** make sure that the PR deprecating the feature is approved by at least another maintainer, who should check that the approach above has been followed.
-- [ ] **Must** close all the open issues an PRs associated with the deprecated feature.
+- [ ] **Must** close all the open issues and PRs associated with the deprecated feature.

 4. When releasing the deprecation, maintainers:

 - [ ] **Must** include it in a major or minor release, not in a patch release.
 - [ ] **Must** list the deprecated feature in the release notes.
-- [ ] Are encouraged to list the Project's active deprecations (e.g. on the [website](https://github.com/holoviz/param/pull/922, in an *Issue*)) with enough information to infer when these deprecated features can be removed from the code base, and check regularly this listing not to miss the opportunity to remove a deprecated feature.
+- [ ] Are encouraged to list the Project's active deprecations (e.g. on the [website](https://github.com/holoviz/param/pull/922, in an *Issue*)) with enough information to infer when these deprecated features can be removed from the code base, and check this listing regularly so as not to miss the opportunity to remove a deprecated feature.

 5. When removing the deprecated feature, maintainers:

-  - [ ] **Must** ensure the removal isn't made *too soon* to let the maximum number of users find out about the deprecation.
+  - [ ] **Must** ensure the removal is not made *too soon*, to let the maximum number of users find out about the deprecation.
 The recommendation is to observe a **minimum period of 6 months** between the release of the deprecation (a minimum period has been chosen in favor of a number of releases as no Project has adopted a regular release cadence).
   - [ ] **Must** ensure the warning was programmatically emitted at a level sufficient enough for users to see it.
   - [ ] **Must** include the change in a major or minor release, not in a patch release.
   - [ ] **Must** remove it from the code base and documentation.